Hoyasumii/avengers-endgame/README.md

 THOR: I'd like a Bloody Mary, thank you.

-[Cut to the Avengers sitting aroun
+[Cut to the Avengers sitting around